VintageWatchstraps Logo

 Stop Work and Recoiling Clicks

-The arbor can turn inside the barrel, and when you wind the watch this is what happens.
-Winding the watch turns the arbor, which causes the spring to wrap tighter around the arbor, increasing the energy stored in the spring and the turning force on the barrel.
-When you stop winding a ratchet stops the arbor from turning backwards.
+The ratchet allows the barrel arbor to turn in only one direction.
+This is used when winding a watch.
+Winding turns the arbor, causing the spring to wrap tighter around the arbor, increasing the energy stored in the spring and the turning force on the barrel.
+The ratchet stops the arbor from turning backwards when winding is finished.

-When the mainspring is fully wound, any further turning force cannot be absorbed by the spring, instead it goes directly into driving the train.
-If you continue to apply pressure to the winding mechanism, this is transmitted directly to the wheel train and hence the escapement, producing excessive balance amplitude which can damage the escapement.
-For this reason you should stop winding a mechanical watch as soon as the sharp increase of resistance is felt at the end of winding, when the spring is fully wound.
+When the mainspring is fully wound, any further turning force cannot be absorbed by the spring and instead goes directly into driving the train.
+If force continues to be applied to the winding mechanism, this is transmitted directly to the wheel train and the escapement, producing excessive balance amplitude which can damage the escapement.
+For this reason, you should stop winding a mechanical watch as soon as the sharp increase of resistance is felt at the end of winding, when the spring is fully wound.

 Mainspring operating range

-The torque (turning or twisting force) exerted by a watch mainspring is not constant as the spring unwinds.
-In the middle part of its range it closely follows Hooke's law; the torque is proportional the angle of rotation.
-But at the extremes, when the spring is either tightly wound around the mainspring barrel arbor, or almost fully uncoiled so that it is resting against the barrel wall, the variation is no longer linear and the torque can be much higher or lower as shown in the diagram here.
+The torque exerted by a mainspring is not constant as the spring unwinds.
+In the middle part of its range it closely follows Hooke's law; the torque is proportional the angle of rotation of the barrel.
+But at the extremes, when the spring is either tightly wound around the mainspring barrel arbor, or almost fully uncoiled so that it is resting against the barrel wall, the variation is no longer linear as shown in the diagram here, due the way the spring is attached to the barrel and arbor.

-If the spring is wound fully and tightly around its arbor, the very high torque that this creates, shown by the grey shaded region of the graph, can cause "over banking" in a lever escapement – the balance is impulsed so much that it turns further than it should and the impulse pin strikes the outside of the lever fork.
+If the spring is wound fully and tightly around its arbor, the very high torque that this creates can cause the balance to turn further than it should and the impulse pin to strike the outside of the lever fork.
 This not only results in inaccurate timekeeping but can also damage the escapement.
-To prevent this various forms of "stop work" are used to stop the mainspring being wound tightly around its arbor.
+To prevent this, either ‘stop work’ is used to stop the mainspring being wound tightly around its arbor, or a recoiling click is used to back off the mainspring a little before damaging amplitude can build up.

 Maltese Cross or Geneva Stop Work